TL;DR

 Considering the corporate perspective, there may be some jobs that would praise for following the guidelines or commands of a micro-managing boss, but the growing corporations are now shifting this trend.

 In today’s competitive environment, it is all about taking the initiative.
-This is the era of working in a contextual environment than the theoretical world.
+This is the era of working in a contextual environment rather than the theoretical world.
 To deliver and handle the problem upfront and pursue solutions right away.
 That is why it is important for a learner to make a smooth transition from formal to informal.
-This transition promises the idea of ‘continuity’.
-In other words, the open or informal education system can easily be adopted in the traditional structure of schools.

 It is all about offering learners a chance to determine their learning pace.
 They should be set free to move around and search for the best sources to learn with full motivation and keenness.

-In this evolving educational landscape, another crucial dimension is emerging—mobile learning.
+In this evolving educational landscape, another crucial dimension is emerging — mobile learning.
 As traditional boundaries blur and learners seek dynamic, accessible, and on-the-go education, mobile learning has become an integral part of the modern educational process.
 It offers the flexibility to access education materials anytime, anywhere, meeting the unique needs of today’s learners.
 Just as the shift from formal to non-formal learning is important, so is the seamless integration of mobile learning.
 It empowers learners to embrace continuous education while adapting to the ever-changing demands of the digital age.

 The Final Word